 In-Person Requests (Best Success Rate)

-- Bring a finds pouch: Show examples of what you’ve found elsewhere
+- Bring a finds pouch: Show examples of what you’ve found elsewhere.
+People light up when they see old coins and buttons.

-- Be honest about the hobby: Explain what you’re looking for and why
+- Be honest about the hobby: Explain what you’re looking for and why.
+Most people find it genuinely interesting.

-- Emphasize respect: Fill holes, remove trash, leave no trace
+- Emphasize respect: Fill holes, remove trash, leave no trace.
+This is the most important promise you make.

-- Offer to share: First refusal on anything valuable or interesting
+- Offer to share: First refusal on anything valuable or historically interesting

-- Leave your card: If they need time to decide
+- Leave your card: If they need time to think about it, make it easy for them to reach you

 What to Say (Script)

 “Hi, my name is [Name].
-I’m a metal detecting hobbyist, and I noticed your property has some history.
+I’m a metal detecting hobbyist, and I noticed your property has some history to it.
 I was wondering if you’d allow me to metal detect here sometime.
-I always fill my holes, remove any trash I find, and I’d be happy to show you anything interesting I discover.
+I always fill my holes, remove any trash I find, and I’d be happy to show you anything interesting that turns up.
 Would you be open to that?”

 Common Objections and Responses